National Museum of Women in the Arts | Washington, D.C. | February 17–May 14, 2017

 The Fralin Museum of Art at the University of Virginia

-'Body Ornaments' by Janet Fieldhouse - currently on view at the Kluge-Ruhe Aboriginal Art Collection
+'Body Ornaments' by Janet Fieldhouse - Kluge-Ruhe Aboriginal Art Collection

-From March 10 - April 9, Fieldhouse with visit Charlottesville as an artist-in-residence at Kluge-Ruhe.
+From March 10 to April 9, 2017, Janet Fieldhouse will visit Charlottesville as an artist-in-residence at the Kluge-Ruhe Collection.
 While here, she will develop ideas for new bodies of work, teach sculpture classes at UVA, give tours of the exhibition and present an artist talk at the museum, and provide a workshop at Piedmont Virginia Community College.

 9.30am - 1.30pm